Travel Report: Saint Dominic’s Church, Macau.

 Today the pretty white and gold interior tells nothing of St. Dominics’ controversial history.
 In 1644 a Spanish army officer burst inside during mass to publicly criticise the colony’s allegiance with Portugal following the breakup of the Iberian Union.
 As a result, a group of furious parishioners promptly murdered him at the altar.
 Moreover, the church saw violence during the Chinese Rites Controversy, which led to Macau’s Dominicans being banned from the church!

 On a more positive note, a group of locals published Macaus’s first Portuguese language newspaper out of St. Dominic’s in 1822.
 The photo above shows the main altar, which features a statue of Madonna and child.
 There’s also a sombre sculpture of a trudging Jesus carrying the cross.

-February 2018.
-Sunday services are still held at St. Dominic’s Church and it’s also the venue for Macau’s annual International Music Festival!
+Today Sunday services are still held at St. Dominic’s Church.
+Furthermore, it has also been the venue for Macau’s annual International Music Festival.

 For more on my time in this amazing corner of China, check out my other articles on Macau.